 Bio: From the couch to the Ironman Finish line, I'm in the back of the pack and cheering on our friends.
 My wife and I live in South Pasadena.
-Our two kids are high school.
+I have a daughter in college and son in high school.
 I started getting into triathlon as a way to get some healthy habits and friends with healthy habits, and got carried away from there.
 My friend Zack filmed my journey to Ironman Mont Tremblant 2016; click here.

 President: The Pasadena Triathlon Club is just that.
 It's Pasadena locals, that are into Triathlon, and workout together as a club.
 Our club does workouts and races together.
 My job is meet and greet and point people in the right direction, toward the finish line.
 Come on out and meet the Club!

 I am co-owner of UMS Banking in Glendale California.
 When I was 42 yrs old, I started to exercise because I did not want to grow old and incapable.
 I decided that, if I never missed a day of exercise, I would never get unfit again.
 For over 12 years - I never missed a day of exercise.
 Somewhere along these 12 years..................

 My husband and I decided to do a Half Ironman in 2005 after seeing a 70 yr old man come over the finish line in a Half Ironman at St Croix, where it was so hot you could hardly breath!
 Neither of us could swim and our long run at the time was 6 miles.
 We would do 15 miles on our bikes and think we were bad ass.
 We hacked around for the next year - trained ourselves --- somehow survived the 70.3 miles - and 2 days later we were on the internet looking for a coach.
 We found Rich Strauss, who was the founder of Pasadena Tri Club and a Coach.
 He was also an officer in the Maine Corp.
 Being coached by Rich was life-changing because he taught me that the only thing that limited me - was me.